|

 meaning "pleasing, agreeable."

-origin, but possibly related to Gaelic grán "grain."
+name, possibly related to Gaelic grán, meaning "grain."
+In

 GRANIA: